This is a no bullsh*t guide to the best hostels in Dublin city centre.

-Only a stone’s throw from the likes of Trinity College, Grafton Street and tonnes more city centre attractions, Barnacles is the perfect base for those looking to base themselves at the heart of the city.
+Only a stone’s throw from the likes of Trinity College, Grafton Street and tonnes more city centre attractions, Barnacles is the perfect base for those looking to stay at the heart of the city.

 3 – Abbey Court Hostel

-The Abbey Court Hostel is another residence that boasts premises just feet from the action – literally!
+The Abbey Court is another hostel in Dublin City Centre that boasts premises just feet from the action – literally!

 Situated on Bachelors Walk right beside the River Liffey, this hostel is located a cool 30 seconds from Dublin’s historic O’Connell Street.

 They also run a free walking tour of Dublin each morning, which is pretty decent, along with free to join pub-crawls each evening.

 Many of those that commented on the post on Instagram listed the Abbey Court as the best cheap hostel in Dublin.

 Kinlay House is another one on the list that proudly calls the busy Temple Bar district home.

 Similar to the other hostels above, Kinlays’ biggest draw is its location.

 That being said, if you’ve ever stayed in one of the other Kinlay hostels in Ireland (the one in Galway is excellent), you’ll know they’re well run and reliable.